 If you’ve been watching your loved one spiral downward into addiction to methamphetamine, the change in him or her is probably dramatic.
 From weight loss so severe it leads to malnourishment to personality changes so intense you may not recognize your loved one, meth knows no bounds.
 As it ravaged your loved one’s body and mind, you may have stood by, unsure of what to do or how to fix this problem.
 There is hope.
 Here are some tips for guiding your loved one into treatment and rehab at an addiction center for meth addiction:

 Learn about addiction: Addiction is a disease of the brain, which means that it’s not something a person can simply “shake off” and “be done with.”
 It actually causes changes in the structure and function of the brain, which leads to many of the drug-seeking behaviors.

-Learn about addiction treatment: Addiction is a tricky disease to treat.
+Learn about addiction rehab and treatment: Addiction is a tricky disease to treat.
 With the right combination of support, self-help, detox, and recovery strategies, your loved one can recover from addiction – it just may take a few attempts to get sober.

 Remind your loved one of what he or she is missing: People who become addicts often begin to believe that they cannot actually live without meth.
 Sit down with your loved one and remind him or her of what meth is actually taking away from their lives.
 This may be the reality check he or she needs to kick the habit once and for all.

 Why Seek Inpatient Treatment at Vantage Point